Abstracts must contain original data and meet international ethical standards.

 - Subject Area / Session to submit to

 - Detailed information with introduction, methods, results and conclusions

 Abstracts will be reviewed according to the following criteria: (a) relevance to a specific symposium or keyword, (b) scientific content, quality and innovative proposals, (c) clarity of the text.

 Accepted non-invited abstracts must be presented by an author who is registered and has paid to attend the virtual conference.
 Failure to register for the conference by 25 May 2021 will result in your work being excluded from the meeting.

-Revisions for oral and poster presentation can be made until 13 April 2021.
+Revisions for oral abstracts can be made until 23 April 2021 and to posters until 28 May 2021.
 If you would like to make any changes after this time, please email [email protected].
 Any major revisions may affect a symposium organiser’s decision to accept your abstract.
 Please review it carefully before submission.

 You may express your preference about the form of presentation, however the Scientific Organising Committee reserves the right to make the final decision.